matheusnsilva7/Recipe/README.md

-# Favorite Recipes App
+# Recipes Website

-Discover, save, and explore your favorite recipes with the Favorite Recipes App.
+Discover, save, and explore your favorite recipes with the Favorite Recipes Website.
 This Next.js application lets you search for recipes, mark them as favorites, and view the details of each recipe.

 ## Table of Contents